jkyberneees/hydra-integration/README.md

 # Hydra Integration Module
 Integrating third-party Node.js web frameworks with Hydra, the simplest way.

-> Hydra is an NodeJS package, which facilitates building distributed applications such as Microservices.
+> Hydra is a NodeJS package, which facilitates building distributed applications such as Microservices.
 > (https://www.hydramicroservice.com/)

 The magic thing with Hydra is that with a minimum setup, your micro-service get 'superpowers':